magento/knowledge-base/src/announcements/help-center-news/bi-weekly-adobe-commerce-support-kb-newsletter-what-new-and-what-updated.md

 ## PUBLISHED

-Please click to get familiar with the article and give us feedback on any issues!
+Please click to get familiar with the article and give us feedback on any issues.

 1. [Cannot access the correct cloud project](https://support.magento.com/hc/en-us/articles/6706549261709-Cannot-access-the-correct-cloud-project): This article provides a fix for the issue when you are unable to access the correct cloud Adobe Commerce project.